How Much You Need to Live in Mexico as an Expat in 2022

 Merida is the largest city in the popular Yucatan region of Mexico.
 It is a vibrant city with fantastic food and culture and is situated only a couple of hours from Tulum’s popular beaches and Playa Del Carmen.

 Merida also has many fantastic street food markets where you can find dinner on a budget.
-Expect to pay around 2-4 USD at a street food stall for a meal.
-Alternatively, a meal at a sit-down restaurant may cost around 7 USD.
-Merida is not nearly as touristy as Cancun, Tulum, or Playa Del Carmen, and this shows in the prices.
+Expect to pay around US$2 to US$4 at a street food stall for a meal.

 Merida has an extensive bus system that, although challenging to navigate, is effective at getting residents around the city.
-A bus ride costs around .40, but unfortunately, there is not a monthly pass option that allows you to save money.
+A bus ride costs around US$0.40, but unfortunately, there is not a monthly pass option that allows you to save money.

 Cancun